 This Article will proceed in the following manner: Part I recounts the post-Independence movement to establish village-based courts as a key method of enlarging public access to justice.
 After discussing the setbacks this movement encountered, we contrast the top-down public interest litigation approach that emerged in the wake of the Emergency period (1975-1977).
 In Part II we focus on how, beginning in the 1980s, judges and politicians returned to the captivating idea of settling disputes in an indigenous, traditional manner at the grassroots level.
 During this time, the concept of the Lok Adalat started gaining significant momentum, and we discuss the reasons why so many supported expanding this alternative dispute institution throughout India.
 In Part III we present findings from our preliminary observations of several different types of Lok Adalats.
 We conclude that the claim that this forum offers participants speedy, fair, and deliberative justice needs serious reconsideration.

 Krishnan, Jayanth K. and Galanter, Marc, "Bread for the Poor: Access to Justice and the Rights of the Needy in India" (2004).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 380.